jacoboboy88/jacoboboy88.github.io/index.md

 # Hello World

 This is my home page!
-My name is Jake Rivaa and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer science.
+My name is Jake Rivara and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer science.

 ## Computer Science Projects